 Is Amazon giving you a hard time getting reimbursed for lost or damaged goods?
 This is a common complaint among FBA sellers.
 Some received unfair reimbursements where the amount sent was much less than the value of the lost or damaged item.

-While Amazon has in theory agreed to reimburse or refund FBA sellers for the full value of damaged or lost items; in practice, Amazon is often the guiltiest when it comes to violating FBA rules.
+While Amazon has, in theory, agreed to reimburse or refund FBA sellers for the full value of damaged or lost items; in practice, Amazon is often the guiltiest when it comes to violating FBA rules.
 What needs to be brought to sellers’ attention is the fact that Amazon has for a long time been unfairly treating sellers, taking away their hard earned money from right under their nose.

 The fact is 99% of Seller Central Vendors are owed money by Amazon.
-If an item is lost, damaged, or destroyed, the onus is on you, the seller to request for a reimbursement.
+If an item is lost, damaged, or destroyed, the onus is on you, the seller to request for reimbursement.

 Un-refunded reimbursements can eat up as much as 2 percent of your profit.
 Another problem is that Amazon makes it confusing to spot reimbursements and tedious to file for refunds.